vboyev-MSFT/defender-docs/defender-endpoint/address-common-false-positives-exclusions.md

 Path Exclusion

-Customer 3rd party legitimate app (not a threat)  is detected and identified as malicious by Defender for Endpoint AV
+## Customer 3rd party legitimate app (not a threat)  is detected and identified as malicious by Defender for Endpoint AV

 If a 3rd party application is identified as a false positive, recommend 3rd party to submit app to MS via WDSI

-Scenario: Customer owned legitimate app (not a threat)  is detected and identified as malicious by Defender for Endpoint ASR Rule
+## Customer owned legitimate app (not a threat)  is detected and identified as malicious by Defender for Endpoint ASR Rule

 Customer app launches downloaded content and is blocked  by Microsoft Defender ASR rule “Block JavaScript or VBScript from launching downloaded executable content”.